Our focus for the 2010 Event:

 One approach we recommend to participants is to choose one or more of these needs and develop ideas, projects and solutions during the intense, guided innovation weekend.
 We are particularly excited about the ways that information, communications and 3d-printing and fast prototyping technology (as well as paper, pens and sticky notes!) can be used positively to enhance society and empower individuals.
 Different ideas may be taken to different stages over the course of 48 hours, and different teams may choose very different approaches to developing and demonstrating ideas and projects.
-Help and guidance will be on hand at every step, and a number of experienced mentors will be available to help teams challenge their own assumptions, develop ideas into projects and progress towards impressing the judges at the event finale.

 Disclaimer Using this framework for guidance cannot guarantee that ideas and projects will produce benefits to mental health, and the organisers and our advisors would like to ask that no claim should be made about benefits, and that appropriate academic or professional support and guidance should be sought at all times.
 Neither Innovate Suffolk nor Suffolk Mind can be held responsible for anything arising from the use of this framework and other resources, which are offered in good faith.